drkchn/mosa-upenn-SoC-2023/README.md

 ### Prerequisites

+- [Node Version Manager](https://github.com/nvm-sh/nvm) Install to manage multiple Node.js versions (Optional)
 - Node.js (version 18.16.0)
 - Google Civic Information API key
-  What prerequisites must be installed in order to run your project, and how do you install them?
+- What prerequisites must be installed in order to run your project, and how do you install them?

 ```
 Provide code samples in this fenced code block.